IanStorm/my-home-cctv/README.md

 	2. Open another file explorer, navigate to the cloned repo folder
 	2. Replace the WiFi password inside the cloned `SD_card/wpa_supplicant.conf` file
 	2. Copy all items from cloned the `SD_card/` folder to the SD card's root folder

-### Prepare the software, pt.
-3 🦙 3️⃣

-1. Eject the Micro SD card from the computer
+2. Eject the Micro SD card from the computer
-2. Insert the Micro SD card into the Ras Pi, connect the power supply; the Ras Pi will automatically start
-2. Register the Ras Pi under a proper host name in your router, e.g. *"my-home-cctv-aviary"*
-2. Initially connect via SSH: `ssh pi@my-home-cctv-XYZ`
-	* There will be a prompt to add the fingerprint, type `yes`
-	* The default credentials for *motionEyeOS* are `admin` (user) and empty password
-	* Close the SSH connection

 ### Prepare the hardware, pt.
 2 🧰 2️⃣